burntmybagel/OSCP-Prep/README.md

 # OSCP-PWK-Prep-Resources-
-A list of the resources I used as a prepared for the PWK course
+A list of the resources I have been using as I prepare for the exam

+Update: changed wording so that it didnt seem like I already have the certification.
+My exam is scheduled for the end of December.
+I also have some more resources that I have found helpful since the last update.
+I will be adding those sometime this week

   # OSCP Experience
 This are the blogs I have found that have given me a good direction to start as I prepared for the course